 Loop Energy (TSE:LPEN)

-Shifting gears from one of the most widely known, to likely one of the least known.
+Shifting gears from one of the most widely known to likely one of the least known.
 Loop Energy (TSX:LPEN) is a relatively new company in terms of the stock market, having only gone public on February 25, 2021.
 Loop designs PEM fuel cell systems targeted for the electrification of commercial vehicles.

 While the downtrend is unnerving, it is a result of negative industry sentiment.
-This has nothing to do with the company‘s performance or its products.
+This has nothing to do with the company’s performance or its products.
 In fact, we quite liked the company when it launched its IPO as it was much more attractively valued than the competition.
-As mentioned, however, the markets soured on the industry, and valuations cratered across the board.

-Much like Ballard, it is focused first and foremost on commercial applications including light commercial vehicles, transit buses, medium and heavy-duty trucks, marine, train, mining trucks, material handling vehicles, and stationary power.
+Much like Ballard, it is focused first and foremost on commercial applications, including light commercial vehicles, transit buses, medium and heavy-duty trucks, marine, train, mining trucks, material handling vehicles, and stationary power.

-While the potential looks attractive, Loop Energy is likely to be even more volatile than Ballard.
-It is a newly listed company and Loop will be under greater scrutiny than its more established competitor.
 Well executed business by the company, and Loop suddenly looks like a bargain at these prices.
-On the flip side, if it struggles to meet expectations then investors are likely going to require considerable patience.
+On the flip side, if it struggles to meet expectations, then investors are likely going to require considerable patience.

 An update on Xebec Adsorption (TSE:XBC) and its bankruptcy